|Size:||5.25 in x 8.0 in|

 Sinclair B. Ferguson, Chancellor’s Professor of Systematic Theology, Reformed Theological Seminary; Teaching Fellow, Ligonier Ministries

 “You hold in your hand what is quite possibly the most culturally relevant book for pastors I have ever read.
 Contained in this book is the answer to the epidemic among both pastors and hardworking Christian men who are physically, emotionally, and spiritually collapsing because of the lightning-fast pace our modern culture demands.
 Murray lays out a thoroughly biblical, immensely practical plan for any Christian man looking to take back his life from the enslavement of his schedule.
 Murray’s beautiful personal testimony of his own need to reset is worth the book alone.
 This book will be required reading for every pastor I know.”

-Brian Croft, Executive Director, Practical Shepherding
+Brian Croft, Founder and Executive Director, Practical Shepherding

 “In Reset, David Murray pries our fingers from the death grip we have on the idol of activity.
 Since I am a confessed workaholic, this book was right on time for me.
 I quickly implemented the strategies outlined in this book, and experienced immediate results in terms of relief, rest, and peace.
 Relentlessly honest, refreshingly concise, and eminently practical, this book may literally save your marriage, your ministry, and your health.
 I see myself revisiting Reset every time I need to be reminded of the grace of both work and rest.”